ScottPlot/ScottPlot/README.md

 ![](/dev/nuget/quickstart.png)

+* Review the [documentation](/doc/) pages to learn how to use additional ScottPlot features

 ## Quickstart (from source)
 This quickstart demonstrates how to add an interactive ScottPlot to a Windows Forms Application using the ScottPlotUC (user control) from the source code folder.
 Note that ScottPlot also has a [Console Application quickstart](/doc/quickstart-console.md) and a [WPF Application quickstart](/doc/quickstart-WPF.md) for those interested in using ScottPlot in other application frameworks.